Jodosoft/Libraries/README.md

 var x = (cfloat)4 / 0;
 Console.WriteLine(x);  // output: 3.402823E+38
 ```

-> Note: Checked arithmetic takes additional processor time, and the wrapper structs employed by CheckedNumerics increase memory usage compared to primitive types alone.
-If you wish to use CheckedNumerics in a performance critical application then consider profiling to assess the impact.
-As a rule of thumb, the impact is acceptable in business, game, or simulation applications, but not in number-crunching or big-data applications.

 The following value types are provided:
 | Type | Underlying CLR type | Behaviour |